git/git.github.io/rev_news/drafts/edition-89.md

   occasionally.

-  On my normal days, I scan the mailing list for patches and discussions, and my goal is to at least open every one of incoming messages, and read carefully at least half of the patches I pick up to queue on the 'seen' branch, which means that I may be queuing the other half without carefully reading, trusting the reviews already
+  On my normal days, I scan the mailing list for patches and discussions.
+My goal is to at least open every one of incoming messages, and read carefully at least half of the patches I pick up to queue on the 'seen' branch, which means that I may be queuing the other half without carefully reading, trusting the reviews already